zinic/crawl/aspects.md

 #### Details
-* Skill Check: Block
+* Skill Roll: Block
 	* Combat Action: May be used as a defense.
 	* Limited: **Character Must Have a Shield**
 	* Inherits Modifiers from: **Strength**
-* Base Difficulty: 5
+* Failure Chance: 5
 * Action Point Cost: 1
 <br /><br />